Blue State Blues: Will the Politburo Let Joe Biden Address Congress?

 But there are a few things for which the president is solely responsible, and the State of the Union is one of them.

 Biden’s delay is troubling for reasons other than the separation of powers.
+It also reinforces suspicions that he is not actually in charge of his own administration.

-It also reinforces suspicions that Biden is not actually in charge of his own administration.
-His Inaugural Address was about “unity,” but the far-left runs his policies.
-When Psaki is asked about what the president thinks about a particular issue, she often answers that she has not spoken to him, or to the “team.”
-There is a sense the country is being governed by a committee or politburo.
+His Inaugural Address was about “unity,” but said nothing about policy.
+When Psaki has been asked about what the president thinks about a particular issue, she often answers that she has not spoken to him, or to the “team.”
+There is a sense the country is being governed by a committee, or politburo.

 When there’s a leader, things get done.
 There is no leader.
+No leader, no speech.

-Whether Biden delivers a speech or not, he must still discharge his constitutional obligations.
+Whether Biden delivers an address or not, he must still discharge his constitutional obligations.
 There is really no excuse for a report that is not delivered by the end of February.

 Before Roosevelt, presidents typically spoke at year’s end, rather than at the beginning.
 Is that how long we will have to wait for Biden to set an agenda?

-Or is there some reason he is unwilling to confront the American people?
+Or is there some reason he is unwilling to face the American people?

 Joel B. Pollak is Senior Editor-at-Large at Breitbart News and the host of Breitbart News Sunday on Sirius XM Patriot on Sunday evenings from 7 p.m. to 10 p.m.
 ET (4 p.m. to 7 p.m.
 PT).
 He is the author of the recent e-book, Neither Free nor Fair: The 2020 U.S. Presidential Election.
 His recent book, RED NOVEMBER, tells the story of the 2020 Democratic presidential primary from a conservative perspective.
 He is a winner of the 2018 Robert Novak Journalism Alumni Fellowship.
 Follow him on Twitter at @joelpollak.